 These patients should also get automatic, seven-day access to physiotherapy and occupational therapy if they need it, the document says.

-Professor Mark Baker, director of the centre for guidelines at NICE, said: “This draft guidance features recommendations that seek to standardise best practice across our emergency and acute medical services.
+Professor Mark Baker, director of the centre for guidelines at NICE, said: “This guidance features recommendations that seek to standardise best practice across our emergency and acute medical services.
 It also highlights where we need more evidence to properly assess what should be done to get the most from the limited resources we have.”